ggozad/behaving/README.rst

       [opens the default browser, i.e. Firefox]
     * Given ``brand`` as the default browser
       [sets the default browser to be ``brand``, this is the browser name when using the remote webdriver or Firefox, Chrome, Safari]
-    * Given Cordova as the default browser
-      [for use with Cordova mobile apps]
     * Given the electron app "``app_path``"
       [for use with electron-based desktop apps]
     * Given browser "``name``"